-BU's students and student activities
+BU's student and staff activities

-During the 2019/20 financial year BU had hoped to build upon its student focused anti-slavery activities, such as the successful 2018 Anti-Slavery Student Ambassador (ASSA) training day, but our plans for on-campus events during 2019/20 were impacted by the coronavirus pandemic.
-BU remains committed to raising awareness amongst its students and intends to resume on-campus events with partners in future years.
+During the 2019/20 and 2020/21 financial years BU had hoped to build upon its student focused anti-slavery activities, such as the successful 2018 Anti-Slavery Student Ambassador (ASSA) training day, but our plans for on-campus events have continued to be impacted by the coronavirus pandemic.
+BU has a staff member on the CPS Wessex Modern Slavery Scrutiny Panel which reviews human trafficking and modern slavery cases across the region.
+BU remains committed to raising awareness amongst its students and staff and intends to resume on-campus events with partners in future years.